libreForms/libreForms-flask/CONTRIBUTING.md

 * Open a new GitHub pull request with the patch.

 * Ensure the PR description clearly describes the problem and solution.
-Include the relevant issue number if applicable.
+Include the relevant issue number if applicable (see below for formatting guidelines).

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**